folio-org/mod-data-export-worker/README.md

 with further FOLIO Developer documentation at [dev.folio.org](https://dev.folio.org/)

-### Bulk edit
-In case of no matched records found when uploading CSV file with items or users, link to download matched records is not available for user.
-The maximum value of size for uploading file is 15MB.
-It could be changed with spring.servlet.multipart.max-file-size application argument.

 ### Memory configuration
 To stable module operating the following mod-data-export-worker configuration is required: Java args -XX:MetaspaceSize=384m -XX:MaxMetaspaceSize=512m -Xmx2048m, AWS container: memory - 3072, memory (soft limit) - 2600, cpu - 1024.

 ### Environment variables
-This module uses separate storage of temporary (local) files for its work.
-These files are necessary for processing bulk-edit business flows.
 Any S3-compatible storage (AWS S3, Minio Server) supported by the Minio Client can be used as such storage.
 Thus, in addition to the
 AWS configuration (AWS_URL, AWS_REGION, AWS_BUCKET, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY) of the permanent storage,
 one need to configure the environment settings for s3 subpathes (S3_SUB_PATH, S3_LOCAL_SUB_PATH).